"Don't let society pressure you": Princess Shyngle urges single women

 Empress Gifty shares marriage tips

-Earlier, YEN.com.gh reported that Empress Gifty had shared some marriage tips in an interview with Stacy Amoateng.
+Earlier, YEN.com.gh reported that Empress Gifty shared some marriage tips in an interview with Stacy Amoateng.

 The gospel singer and TV presenter shared three things women must do to build a happy home and satisfy their husbands.